uly3/Web-Scraping/README.md

 # Web-Scraping
-A basic mini project that web scrapes elements from a website using Python
+A basic mini project that web scrapes elements from a website using Python.